 - Description – The cashew is the seed of the fruit of the cashew tree (‘Anacardium occidentale’ L.), a tree of the botanical family Anacardiaceae that reaches 9 to 12 meters in height.

-- Environment – Cashews are cultivated in hot climates worldwide, particularly in Central America and the Amazon delta.
-It has been recently introduced in India, Madagascar, and Tanzania.
-It has not yet been acclimated to Southern Europe.
+- Environment—Cashews are cultivated in hot climates worldwide, particularly in Central America and the Amazon delta.
+They have recently been introduced in India, Madagascar, and Tanzania.
+However, they have not yet been acclimated to Southern Europe.

 Cashew Benefits

 Cashew nuts are oil-bearing nuts with a sweet, enjoyable taste.
-It is rich in linoleic and oleic, unsaturated fatty acids and vitamins such as B1 and B2, as well as magnesium (260 mg/100 grams), potassium, iron, phosphorus, and pantothenic acid.
+They are rich in linoleic and oleic, unsaturated fatty acids, vitamins such as B1 and B2, magnesium (260 mg/100 grams), potassium, iron, phosphorus, and pantothenic acid.

 It is well-known for its magnesium content, one of the greatest in the vegetable kingdom, bettered only by sunflower seeds (354 mg/100 grams).
 Meat, milk, and eggs are poor in magnesium, none exceeding 24 mg/100 grams).

 MAGNESIUM is involved in various metabolic functions, particularly the transmission of nerve impulses.
-It lack produces nervousness and irritability, and even cramps and spasms.
-Since cashews are extraordinarily rich in magnesium and vitamin B1 and B2 (superior to almonds and walnuts), which are also essential for nervous stability, their use is recommended in cases of:
+Its lack produces nervousness, irritability, and even cramps and spasms.
+Since cashews are extraordinarily rich in magnesium and vitamins B1 and B2 (superior to almonds and walnuts), which are also essential for nervous stability, their use is recommended in cases of:

 - Nervousness, irritability, depression, weakness, and abdominal tiredness.